Conference Programme

 How can AI and new technology improve the planning system on a practical level?

-An Industry view – Is the Government delivering the promised ‘period of stability’ in the planning system?
+An Industry view – Is the Government delivering the promised ‘period of stability’ in the planning system and what might a new Prime Minister mean?

-What kind of development is easiest to get consent for, and how do residential use classes compare to over sectors and commercial development?
+What kind of development is easiest to get consent for, and how do residential use classes compare to other sectors and commercial development?

 The Role of the Planning Inspectorate in the evolving Planning system